|

 THE MONTHLY DESKTOP

-Calmira was a replacement shell/program manager/file manager
+Calmira is a replacement shell/program manager/file manager

 for Windows 3.1x.
 The original author (1996-98) was Li-Hsin